Last updated by at .

 I received a complimentary product for review purposes.
 All thoughts and opinions expressed here are strictly my own.

-All-in-One Meets Pocket Meets AWESOME: Swaddlebees Simplex One Size Diaper Video Review and GIVEAWAY!!!
+Swaddlebees Simplex One Size Diaper Video Review

 If you are new to cloth diapering, I want to STRONGLY encourage you to get a few all-in-one (AIO) diapers.
 They work just like a disposable diaper, except of course for the part where you wash them.
 There’s nothing to stuff.
 It couldn’t be easier.
 With this type of diaper, I firmly believe that you will fall madly, deeply in love with cloth diapering.